-For example, some people have bigger or smaller hands, so one set of gloves may feel comfortable for you, but for others it might be too tight for their hands.
+For example, some people have bigger or smaller hands, so one set of gloves may feel comfortable for you, but for others, it might be too tight for their hands.
 So keep that in mind when you are making your decision.
-My guide below is more general to do with your weight, hand size (e.g. XL) and focused for bag gloves in this post.
+My guide below is more general to do with your weight, and hand size (e.g. XL) and focused on bag gloves in this post.

 What features are important?

 There is four key values I always consider when purchasing boxing training gloves and you should definitely keep these in mind before making a purchase: